Open and Ready to Serve You

 If you are sick with COVID-19 or think you might have it, follow the steps in this CDC guide to help protect other people in your home and community.

-- Support individuals must stay in patient rooms; do not sit in waiting rooms or common areas.
+- While in the hospital, visitors should stay in patient rooms/bays; they should not sit in waiting rooms or common areas.

 - The cafeteria is closed to visitors.
 Meal arrangements can be made with nursing staff.